- About this sector

-Recruitment roles look after the recruitment function solely and may be based either in-house (managing the recruitment needs of an organisation) or in a consultancy (handling recruitment for a range of different clients).
+Recruitment is a major function within HR and roles in this area may be based either in-house (managing the recruitment needs of an organisation) or in a consultancy (handling recruitment for a range of different clients).
 Executive recruitment consultancies (headhunters) typically operate in specialist areas sourcing candidates for senior appointments.
 They often approach individuals directly rather than advertising openly.

-Companies are becoming more aware of the value and importance of HR functions and almost every organisation now has HR staff in some capacity.
+Organisations are increasingly aware of the value and importance of HR functions and almost every organisation now has HR staff in some capacity.
 The professional association for HR/Personnel specialists and generalists in the UK is the Chartered Institute of Personnel and Development (CIPD) and its current membership stands at over 135,000.
-Although most graduate opportunities lie with the large commercial organisations with big HR teams or in the large public sector employers, opportunities exist in firms of all sizes.
+Although most graduate opportunities lie within large commercial organisations with large HR teams or in the large public sector employers, opportunities exist in organisations of all sizes.

 HR jobs include: